 - drunk driving (with no major injuries)

-Defendants (or their attorneys) usually need to request alternative sentencing from the judge in the case.
-And prosecutors sometimes offer alternative sentencing as part of a plea bargain.
+You usually need to request alternative sentencing from the judge in the case.
+Prosecutors sometimes offer alternative sentencing as part of a plea bargain.

-In Municipal Court cases involving alcohol or drugs, defendants are first screened by the Las Vegas Municipal Court Evaluation Center.
-The judge will then consider their recommendations in deciding whether the defendant would benefit from alternative sentencing.
+In Municipal Court cases involving alcohol or drugs, you are first screened by the Las Vegas Municipal Court Evaluation Center.
+The judge will then consider their recommendations in deciding whether you would benefit from alternative sentencing.

-And in Municipal Court cases involving battery domestic violence, the court will order a Pre-Sentence Investigation of the defendant’s criminal history.
+In Municipal Court cases involving battery domestic violence, the court will order a Pre-Sentence Investigation of your criminal history.
 The judge will then use this information to determine whether to grant alternative sentencing.

-What alternative sentencing programs are available in Las Vegas, Nevada?
+What programs are available in Las Vegas, Nevada?

 The following are some of the alternative sentencing programs offered by Las Vegas Municipal Court:

-- Work Program: This program allows defendants who cannot afford to pay a court-ordered fine to work off the fine instead.
+- Work Program: This program allows you to pay off your court-ordered fine through work if you cannot afford to pay it.
 Call (702) 229-6870 for more information.

-- Impulse Control Class: People convicted of battery against non-family members (with no substantial bodily harm) may take this course to learn about more constructive ways to handle conflict.
+- Impulse Control Class: If you are convicted of battery against non-family members (with no substantial bodily harm), you may take this course to learn about more constructive ways to handle conflict.

-- First Offender Prostitution Program: People convicted of a first offense of prostitution may take this course to learn about the hazards of selling sex for money including STDs.
+- First Offender Prostitution Program: If you are convicted of a first offense of prostitution, you may take this course to learn about the hazards of selling sex for money including STDs.
 Call (702) 229-2251 or (702) 229-2252 for more information.

 - DUI School: DUI School is a standard penalty in all misdemeanor drunk driving cases.
 It includes information about alcoholism and ways to avoid getting behind the wheel while inebriated.

-- Court Domestic Violence Program: People convicted of misdemeanor domestic abuse can take this course to learn anger-management methods to help prevent a confrontation with family members, significant others or roommates.
+- Court Domestic Violence Program: If you are convicted of misdemeanor domestic abuse, you can take this course to learn anger-management methods to help prevent a confrontation with family members, significant others or roommates.

-- Traffic School: Judges will sometimes reduce speeding tickets and other moving violations down to an illegal parking ticket if the defendant completes traffic school.
+- Traffic School: Judges will sometimes reduce speeding tickets and other moving violations down to an illegal parking ticket if you complete traffic school.
 Call (702) 229-2244.

-- Petty Larceny Program: This program is geared for people convicted of shoplifting less than $1,200 in merchandise.
+- Petty Larceny Program: This program is geared for you if you are facing charges of shoplifting less than $1,200 in merchandise.
 It teaches about how a simple shoplifting incident can end violently and how potential employers may not hire convicted shoplifters.

-- Substance Abuse Program: This program helps educate defendants on the dangers of drug use and how to overcome addiction.
+- Substance Abuse Program: This program helps educate you on the dangers of drug use and how to overcome addiction.

-- House Arrest: In some cases, the judge may agree to allow a defendant to “serve time” at home instead of the Clark County Detention Center.
+- House Arrest: In some cases, the judge may agree to allow you to “serve time” at home instead of the Clark County Detention Center.
 With house arrest comes strict rules such as curfews and orders to avoid certain locations.
-The defendant also has to submit to electronic monitoring.
+You also have to submit to electronic monitoring.

 Clark County Justice Court provides nearly identical programs to the ones listed above.
 In addition they offer the following:

-- Las Vegas DUI Court: DUI Court is an intensive alcohol rehabilitation program for people convicted of drunk driving without causing serious injuries.
+- Las Vegas DUI Court: DUI Court is an intensive alcohol rehabilitation program if you have been convicted of drunk driving without causing serious injuries.
 First- and second-time offenders may be eligible for Misdemeanor DUI Court, while third-time offenders may do Felony DUI Court.

-- AIDS Awareness Counseling: This class is targeted to defendants convicted of prostitution to educate them on how AIDS may be transmitted by sexual activity.
+- AIDS Awareness Counseling: This class is geared for you if you are facing prostitution charges; the class educates you on how AIDS may be transmitted by sexual activity.

 Contact our Nevada criminal defense attorneys for a consultation.